HelpfulScripts/hsDocs/README.md

 Helpful Scripts code documentation tool.

-**hsDocs**  is a code documentation viewer for [Typescript](https://www.typescriptlang.org) projects.
+**hsDocs**  is an alternative code documentation viewer for [Typescript](https://www.typescriptlang.org) projects.
 It renders JSON documentation files, as created by [typedoc](http://typedoc.org), into html pages that can be viewed via browser.
 [This example](https://helpfulscripts.github.io/hsDocs/#!/api/hsDocs/0) shows the rendered docset for the hsDoc code itself.

 ## Features
-- Displays `Typescript` library documentation with an overivew of its modules, sorted by classes, interfaces, functions, etc.
-- Accommodates the display of multiple libraries via tabs
-- fully auto-linked entity references, including linked sources; simple linking to entities from within the documentation comments
+Provides a more compact overview of `Typescript` library documentation as an alternative to `Typedoc` ...
-- facility to include interactive code examples in the docs
+- facilitating live, interactive code examples in the docs to illustrate functionality and usage
-- Support for library- and module-level overview pages
+- allowing display of multiple libraries via tabs

 ## Usage